Icinga/icinga2/doc/7-icinga-template-library.md

 mssql_health_name2               | **Optional.** If "mssql_health_name" is a sql statement, "mssql_health_name2" can be used to appear in the output and the performance data. mssql_health_regexp              | **Optional.** If set to true, "mssql_health_name" will be interpreted as a regular expression.
 Defaults to false. mssql_health_units               | **Optional.** This is used for a better output of mode=sql and for specifying thresholds for mode=tablespace-free.
-Possible values are "%", "KB", "MB" and "GB". mssql_health_offlineok           | **Optional.** Set this to true, if offline databases are perfectly ok for you.
+Possible values are "%", "KB", "MB" and "GB". mssql_health_offlineok           | **Optional.** Set this to true if offline databases are perfectly ok for you.
 Defaults to false. mssql_health_commit              | **Optional.** Set this to true to turn on autocommit for the dbd::sybase module.
 Defaults to false.

 #### <a id="plugins-contrib-command-mysql_health"></a> mysql_health